vuestorefront/vue-storefront/docs/guide/cookbook/setup.md

   ✔ Running installer
 ```

-8. Now visit the address on your browser as printed in the screen , then Voila! :
+8. Now visit the address on your browser as printed in the screen, then Voila! :

 ![home_borderline](../images/home-vuestorefront.png)

 Congratulation!

 ### 3. Peep into the kitchen (what happens internally)
-We prepared the `CLI` way of installing the whole infrastructure for your _Vue Storefront_ app provided as an `npm` package.
+_Vue Storefront_ people prepared the `CLI` way of installing the whole infrastructure for your _Vue Storefront_ app provided as an `npm` package.
 It's now as easy as to install an `npm` package on any machine.
 Installed then run a command with a few options would be more than enough for the app to be up and running.
 Believe me your next _Vue Storefront_ app will be with you instantly with a breeze as long as `CLI` is accessible.

 ### 4. Chef's secret (protip)
 #### Secret 1.
-Install manually
+Install with _manual_ path

 #### Secret 2.
 Install a module skeleton

+#### Secret 3.
+Build your own command for `vsf-cli`

 <br />
 <br />